fadeldnswr/iot-network-digital-twin/README.md

 # 🛰️ IoT Network Digital Twin for Monitoring and Prediction
 ![alt text](image.png)
 ## Project Description
-This project is an end-to-end implementation of a Digital Twin system for IoT network performance, focusing on real-time monitoring, anomaly prediction, and comparative simulation between real and synthetic data.
-The system collects data from a physical IoT network, applies data preprocessing and validation, and leverages LSTM-based deep learning models to forecast network quality parameters such as RSSI, latency, and packet loss.
+This project is an end-to-end implementation of a Digital Twin system for IoT network performance, focusing on monitoring, anomaly prediction, and comparative simulation between real and synthetic data.
+The system collects data from a physical IoT network, applies data preprocessing and validation.

 ## 🔧 Features
-- ✅ Real-time data ingestion from Supabase (IoT sensor data)
 - 🔁 Preprocessing pipeline with timestamp handling and resampling
-- 🧠 LSTM-based model for RSSI prediction (with *.h5 model export)
 - 📊 Side-by-side visualization of real vs simulated digital twin data
 - ⚙️ API endpoints (FastAPI) for:
     - Manual prediction with input features